The Wolfman Enduro Dry Saddlebag is designed for riders who want to do multi-day adventure motorcycle camping trips but still travel light.

 Adjust seat straps.
 Ideally, you want to get the top seam of the bag level with the top seam of the seat.
 This is done by adjusting the length of the straps between the bags.

 Step 2: Fit the rear strap over the rear fender.
-The ‘Tension-O-Matic’ system has gutter hooks which fit over each side of the rear fender and it is then tensioned into place.
+The ‘Tension-O-Matic’ system has gutter hooks that fit over each side of the rear fender and it is then tensioned into place.
 Then connect the straps to the bag buckles.

 Step 3: Install front straps.
 These loop around the sub-frame of the bike in a downward direction, and connect back up to the buckles on the bag.